 A native Floridian, Andrea’s now a big (windy) city mom of 3, who range in age from pre-school to high school.
 She loves sailing Lake Michigan and visiting the world class museums and restaurants in her sweet home Chicago.
 Being a scenery starved city girl she loves escaping to the outdoors during vacations and is working hard to raise 3 happy campers.

-Andrea Guthmann is a freelance journalist focusing on family travel.
+Andrea Guthmann is a Midwest Emmy award-winning freelance journalist.
 She spent many years as a writer and producer for WTTW-TV, the PBS station in Chicago.
-Her travel stories have been published in the Chicago Tribune, Chicago Sun-Times, Chicago Parent, Daily Herald, Cruise Critic, Family Vacation Critic, and other publications & sites.
+Her travel stories have been published in the Chicago Tribune, Chicago Sun-Times, Chicago Parent, Daily Herald, Cruise Critic, Family Vacation Critic, Midwest Living and more.